zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 SSL: Secure Sockets Layer, used to encrypt connections (HTTPS)

-TLS: Transport Layer Security, which is a newer version of SSL
+**TLS**: Transport Layer Security, which is **a newer version of SSL**

+(Nowadays, TLS certificates are mainly used, but people still refer as SSL)

+Public SSL certificates are issued by Certificate Authorities(CA)

-SNL: Server Name Indication
+**SNI**: Server Name Indication

-SNI solves the problem of loading mutiple SSL certificates onto one web server(to serve multiple websites), it's a "newer" protocol, supported by ALB and NLB, not supported by CLB
+SNI solves the problem of **loading mutiple SSL certificates onto one web server**(to serve multiple websites), it's a "newer" protocol, **supported by ALB and NLB**, CloudFront, not supported by CLB

 CA: Certificate Authorities, such as Comodo, Symantec, etc...